jpsm83/health/documentation/n8n/articleTranslation.md

 - Image URLs
 - JSON structure
 - Social media structure
-- **Product names, brand names, merchandise, or purchasable items** - Keep exact names so users can find them for purchase
+- **Product names, brand names, merchandise, or purchasable items mentioned in article content** - Keep exact names so users can find them for purchase

+**TRANSLATE:**
+- **salesProducts array**: Translate all generic product names to target language, culturally adapt to match e-commerce terminology in that language region

 **CRITICAL RULES:**
 - If ANY content exceeds character limit, REWRITE that specific value to follow the rules